 From a western perspective, acupuncture points mark the location of microtubules beneath the skin, which house tiny nerves and blood vessels.
 Insertion of acupuncture needles at these points stimulates a sensory nerve, which sends an impulse to the spinal cord and the brain, resulting in the release of numerous regulatory hormones and endorphins (natural painkillers).
 Local effects at the site of the needle insertion include improved blood flow, reduced inflammation, and relaxation or contraction of muscles.

-A typical acupuncture session lasts 10-30 minutes.
+Utilizing our cold laser, a typical acupuncture session lasts 5-10 minutes and is needle free.
 Initially, treatments are given once to twice weekly, with results generally seen in 3-8 treatments.
 Once improvement is seen, treatments are given less frequently (every month for maintenance therapy) or stopped (if the condition is cured).